Analytical procedure validation based on product specification done right (USP 1033)

 The second step is stating the problem to be solved which translates to:

-The procedure must be able to quantify relative potency (RP) in a range from 0.5 RP to 2 RP such that, under the assumed production process geometrically centered on 1 RP with 4.77 % SD, one can expect less than 1 % of all future measured values to fall outside the [0.70; 1.43] RP product specification range.
+The procedure must be able to quantify relative potency (RP) in a range from 0.5 to 2 RP such that, under the assumed lognormal manufacturing distribution with \mu = 1 RP and \sigma = 0.048 RP, the expected probability of measured values (i.e. 1 run, 1 replicate) falling outside [0.70; 1.43] RP product specification limits is less than 1%.

-Figure 1: The experimental measurements (grey circles) are plotted as relative bias (RB) in function of relative potency (RP).
-The red dotted curve is the expected relative bias and the blue dotted interval is the added intermediate precision (IP).
+Figure 1: The experimental measurements (grey circles) are plotted as relative error (%) in function of true relative potency (RP).
+The red curve is the expected relative bias (RB) and the blue dotted interval is the added intermediate precision (IP).
 (These estimates are taken from the USP 1033 tables.)
 One can state roughly that the blue dotted interval covers about 68 % of the measurements.
 The density curves below reflect the performance in routine.
-The green density represents the true RP of the production process.
-The blue density tells us what will happen when we measure these products with our procedure (i.e. based on the procedure’s performance expressed with the blue dotted lines).
+The green density represents the RP of the production process.
+The blue density tells us what will happen when we measure these products with our procedure (i.e. based on the procedure’s performance summarized with the blue dotted lines).
 One can see that the measurements would remain well within the boundaries of the product specification (i.e. the yellow bars).
-The black density has 99 % of its area within the yellow bars, which then translates to the black dotted acceptance interval of the procedure as the maximal addition of global IP while still meeting the requirements.
-Hence the difference between black and blue dotted lines can be interpreted as maximum global IP that the method can incur while still remaining within ATP specification.
+The black density has exactly 99 % of its area within the yellow bars, which then translates to the black dotted acceptance interval of the procedure as the maximal addition of global IP to the current performance (blue dotted lines) while still meeting the ATP requirements.
+Hence the difference between black and blue dotted lines can be interpreted as the maximal global IP that the procedure can incur while still remaining within the ATP specification.

 The above graph represents an exact solution based on the assumptions in step 1 and step 2, which among others implies: